 The second is that Foley had written an article just five weeks earlier entitled “Creationists Misconceptions about Evolution” in which she specifically addressed the creationists’ misconception “if we evolved from apes, why are there still apes today?”
 So, five weeks later she pens an article for AiG in which she directly applies the very same fallacious argument she just warned creationists about using.

-Foley’s contradictions are ironic but not surprising.
+Foley’s contradictions in her own writing are ironic but not surprising.
 It is obvious that Foley did not actually understand the biological concept behind the misconception.
 She was simply reiterating statements that she had read in creationists literature.
 She only knew that this particular example was not true but didn’t understand why.
 So when she wrote about birds and dinosaurs she did not recognize that she was falling victim to the very same error.

 In another article written by Foley a few months earlier she began by stating “Those who don’t buy into evolutionary dogma are often laughed out of scholarly circles or accused of being anti-science or even anti-intellectual.”
 I won’t go that far but I will say that when one’s writing demonstrates a high level of scientific illiteracy it is not unexpected that a certain amount of justified criticism should come your way.